Last Updated on September 2, 2022 by Forest Master

 Because ultimately, it is a risk.
 If it doesn’t pan out, then you’ve lost a lot of valuable time that could have been put to better use.

 However, that being said, if done correctly no dig gardening is a huge time saver.
-Some of the pros of this method are:-

 No weed growth